-As reflected in the prior research brief (Part 1 of our survey results,), makerspaces are involved in offering a host of educational activities to a diverse range of youth.
+As reflected in the prior research brief ("Survey of Makerspaces, Part I"), makerspaces are involved in offering a host of educational activities to a diverse range of youth.
 Today, policymakers, academics, and a number of educators find resonance with the larger Maker Movement and its potential to transform and extend existing educational efforts (Peppler & Bender, 2013).
 However, little is known about whether and to what extent makerspaces themselves align with such larger educational initiatives, including the STEM (science, technology, engineering, and mathematics), STEAM (Arts + STEM), and standards-based movements in education.
-This brief summarizes the responses to several sections of a broader survey (see Appendix B for a full copy of the survey) that was sent out widely to Maker Education Initiative youth-oriented sites and allied institutions and is Part 2 of a three-part brief series summarizing the survey results.
-The focus of this research brief is in how makerspaces align their organizations and programming, as well as the key skills and practices they attempt to cultivate in their spaces.
+This brief summarizes the responses to several sections of a broader survey (see Appendix B for a full copy of the survey) that was sent out widely to Maker Education Initiative youth-oriented sites and allied institutions and is the second part of a three-part series summarizing the survey results.
+The focus of this research brief is on how makerspaces align their organizations and programming, as well as the key skills and practices they attempt to cultivate in their spaces.